Carla Guelfenbein

 Carla Guelfenbein Dobry (born November 30, 1959) is a Chilean writer, winner of the Alfaguara Novel Prize in 2015 for her book Contigo en la distancia.
-Guelfenbein has published six novels; The most recent one is called La estación de las mujeres and it was published in April 2019.
+Guelfenbein has published eight novels; The most recent one is called La naturaleza del deseo and it was published in 2022.

 Early life and education

 Carla Guelfenbein Dobry was born in Santiago, Chile, in 1959.
 She is of Russian-Jewish origin.
 She was exiled with her parents to England in 1976 as a result of the military coup of September 11, 1973 which meant the fall of the Popular Unity government.
 Her house had been raided and her mother, Eliana Dobry, professor of philosophy at the University of Chile and socialist militant, was detained by Pinochet's agents; her whereabouts were unknown for three weeks.

 She had anorexia at the age of 17 and at the age of 18, her mother died of cancer, which is why is considered that she had a difficult adolescence.

 She studied biology at University of Essex (specialty: population genetics) in United Kingdom and design at St Martin's School of Art, today Central Saint Martins College of Art and Design in London.